omerdagan84/eudyptula/README.md

 responding to this task, so that I can figure out who to attribute it to.

-If you forgot, your id is "7c1caf2f50d1".
-But why do I repeat myself?
-Of course you know your id, you made it through the first task just fine with it.

 This is Task 03 of the Eudyptula Challenge
 ------------------------------------------